GbCarvalho/Initial-Challenge-React/README.md

  yarn | yarn build
  ```
 and then opening the file /public/index.html (The yarn build will make an more compact file at /public

+## Expected Results

+The expected result is this equivalent to the Example Page